Men’s Soccer Concludes Regular Season With 2-2 Draw Against No. 18 Virginia

 In net, Saborio-Perez recorded one save while Holden Brown made four for the Cavaliers.

-Next, the Tar Heels will compete in the first round of the ACC Tournament on Wednesday, Nov.
-2 at campus sites.
-Seeding, opponents and locations will be announced by the conference shortly.
+Next, the seventh-seeded Tar Heels will host No. 10 Boston College for the first round of the ACC Tournament on Wednesday, Nov.
+2 at Dorrance Field.
+Kickoff is set for 6 pm ET and will air on the ACC Network.

 Stay up to date with Carolina men’s soccer by following the Tar Heels on TwitterInstagram and Facebook.